spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-template.md

 To update `Interest` at execution time, you need to modify the underlying Dictionary within the `Interest` component.

 The [`InterestTemplate`]({{urlRoot}}/api/query-based-interest/interest-template) class provides the `AsComponentInterest` method to return this Dictionary.
 This can be used to update the `Interest` component.

-For example, to update an entity's interest with a completely new set of queries in the MonoBehaviour workflow:

 ```csharp
 // Create the new interest template